braingeneers/incubatormicroscopesupplement/README.md

 data/ - contains the source data for the thermal validation experiment described in Section 2.2.1 of the manuscript

+The images for some of the experiments shown in the main manuscript can be found in a OSF repository at: https://osf.io/6wq7r

 The contents of this repository are licensed under the Creative Commons CC BY NC license.
 More information here: https://creativecommons.org/licenses/by-nc/4.0/